Hank-Tang/Hank-Tang.github.io/README.md

 - Undergraduate Exchange Scholarships for IHP at Stanford University,	2022 - 2023

 ## Miscellaneous
 - I am a big fan of soccer, football, baseball and basketball.
-My favorite players include Matt Chapman (Chappy) and Jrue Holiday.
+My favorite players include Matt Chapman and Jrue Holiday.
 - I enjoy going to gym and hiking.
 - I love both classical music and pop.